Service Design Reading Guide

 - Penin, L. (2018).
 An introduction to service design: Designing the Invisible.
 Bloomsbury.

 At this stage, I would also encourage you to read up on design and information technology history.
 In order to see the trajectory of the future, you need to reach back in time to see the historical vectors.
-Two very quick ways to get an overview are the following pieces on medium.com:
+Two very quick ways to get an overview are the following pieces on medium.com, and the original Service Blueprint article that got the whole started by Shostack in the 1980s:

 - Szczepanska, J. (2017).
 Design thinking origin story plus some of the people who made it all happen.